Service Delivery Indicators Education Survey 2014 - Harmonized Public Use Data

 William and Flora Hewlett Foundation

 The sampling strategy was designed with the dual aims of producing nationally representative estimates and having a minimum power of 80 percent with 0.05 significance level for comparison of key service delivery indicators.
-The sample strategy also allowed for disaggregation by geographic location (rural/urban) and school size.
+The sampling strategy also allowed for disaggregation by geographic location (rural/urban) and school size.

 The strata were constructed according to two binary distinctions: urban/rural population; and above- or below-median number of pupils enrolled in the fourth grade by province and urbanization.
 A total of 200 public schools have been sampled.
 The sample was reduced from originally 300 schools due to logistical and financial problems.